agentic-k/call-card-api/documentation/supabase-commands.md

 supabase functions serve --all

 ## Run all function with specific env file
-supabase functions serve --env-file ./supabase/.env.local
+supabase functions serve --env-file ./supabase/.env.local --no-verify-jwt

 ## Create a new function